billwear/maas-rad/hardening-your-maas-installation.md

 * MAAS log files
 * system log files

-This section will offer some advice, as well as links to more detailed infromation on these categories.
+This section will offer some advice, as well as links to more detailed information on these categories.

 <h3 id="heading--firewall-logs-subsection">Firewall logs</h3>

 The Ubuntu firewall, [UFW (external link)](https://wiki.ubuntu.com/UncomplicatedFirewall), is a front-end for [iptables (external link)](https://help.ubuntu.com/community/IptablesHowTo), so the UFW log output is very similar to what you'll encounter in iptables itself.
 If you want to secure your MAAS installation, it's very important to periodically review your UFW logs, found in `/var/log/ufw*`.

-Learning to recognize issues in the UFW/iptables log is an art form, so we're not going to give an extended tutorial here.
+Learning to recognise issues in the UFW/iptables log is an art form, so we're not going to give an extended tutorial here.
 Still, there are some key indicators that might help you spot security issues.

 You might look for something probing a port that's not supporting an application service.
 Attackers use port scanners to look for openings.
 You might see entries like these: